Zakariabs/auto_pkg/README.md

-# Auto Package for ROS2
+# Autonomous Navigation Package Using TURTLEBOT3 for ROS2

 This package provides a simple way to control a robot's navigation in ROS2 using the `nav2_simple_commander` library.